dotNom/NomPy/README.md

 # About NomPy
 NomPy is an application designed to search for free food events by parsing data from RSS feeds.
-The program plots the results as a map and table while exporting calendar events and a CSV summary to the current directory.
+The program creates an html file that displays the results as a map and table on a webpage.
+The results are also exported as calendar events and a CSV summary to the current directory.
 Users can choose to run the program from a Python interpreter or from the exexcutable file.

 ## User Inputs
 ### Input GUI